 The organizational structure of the Bank for Credit Risk Management function has the Board of Directors at the Apex levels that have the overall oversight of management of risks.
-The Risk Management Committee of the Board (R. Com) which is the subcommittee of the Board headed by the Chairman & Managing Director and whose members also include heads of Credit, Market & Operational Risk Management Committees, devises the policy and strategy for integrated risk management including credit risk.
-At is the operational level the Credit Risk Management Committee (CRMC) manages the credit risk.
+The Risk Management Committee of the Board (R. Com) which is the subcommittee of the Board headed by the Chairman & Managing Director.Risk Management Committee of the Board devises the policy and strategy for integrated risk management including credit risk.
+At the operational level the Credit Risk Management Committee (CRMC) manages the credit risk.
 The main functions includes implementation of credit risk management policy approved by the Board, monitoring credit risk on a bank wide basis, recommending to the board for its approval all policies relating to credit matters including delegation of credit, prudential limits on large credit exposures, portfolio management, etc.